Hanrisxie94/gm-fabric-go/README.md

     return errors.New("not implemented")
 }
 ```
-You can add code to test changes to server methods
+You can add code to test changes to server methods:
 ```go
 package main